wanelo/wanelo.github.io/_drafts/2015-11-9-fully-utilize-your-travis-pro-resources.md

 We can assume that each file within a subdirectory of `spec/` will run in about the same amount of time (e.g. `spec/models/a_spec.rb` and `spec/models/b_spec.rb` will be similar in run times relative to one another, as will `spec/features/a_spec.rb` and `spec/features/b_spec.rb`).
-We iterated over each subdirectory on `spec/` and split those evenly into N groups.
-So, if the `models/` and `features/` directories contains four files each, and we want to split the build into four jobs, each job will run one spec file in each directory.
-You can [see the implementation here][file-list-implementation].
-Let's see how this method fairs.
+So, we'll iterate over each subdirectory and break them into even groups.
+Taking the models directory,

+Simple enough premise, but let's see how this method fairs:

 ![Evenly Divided RSpec Builds](/assets/travis_pro_resources/evenly_divided_RSpec_builds.png)